cloudmesh/cloudmesh-storage/documentation/README-storage-awss3.md

         region: Specfiy the default region eg us-east-1
 ```

-The Cloudmesh command line library offers six functions under storage command: get, put, search, list, create directory, and delete.
+The Cloudmesh command line library offers six functions under storage command:
+get, put, search, list, create directory, and delete.
-Once you have installed Cloudmesh, type `cms` into the command line to start the shell.
+Once you have installed Cloudmesh, type `cms` into the command line to start the
+cms shell.

 ```bash
 $ cms